FruitGooseKSP/GasRepairsAndProbablyExpensiveSnacks/README.md

 the cost is close to stock (with a small commission added!) whereas, by Eeloo, the cost is significantly higher.
 Add on planets default at the highest cost modifier; custom prices for common planet packs may be added in the future.

+After fuel is purchased, a timer initialises which prevents the player from purchasing fuel again until the timer has ended.
+The timer is also based on the location of the station, again it'll take longer to deliver fuel to harder to reach places.

 INSTRUCTIONS

 - Design and build a station (with a docking port) that your vessel can attach to.
 When happy, attach the "Sign" to your station.
 Please note that the mechanics of the mod are such that the station doesn't have to physically be able to hold the fuel you may require.
 As an example, you could have a docking port with the Sign attached and it'll work.
-It's up to the player how they wish to design their delivery means.
+It's up to the player how they wish to design their delivery means; realistic or otherwise.

 - Add your station into orbit at your preferred location, by either transporting it yourself or cheating it with Alt-F12.